-- GR-6.2.5 Conventional retail bank licensees must establish and make available a testing facility, including support, for connection and functional testing by authorised AISPs and PISPs that have applied for the relevant authorisation, to test their software and applications used for offering an information/payment service to users.
-No sensitive information must be shared through the testing facility. - GR-6.2.6 Conventional retail bank licensees must ensure that the dedicated interface established for the AISPs and PISPs offers the same level of availability and performance, including support, as well as the same level of contingency measures, as the interface made available to the customer for directly accessing its payment account online.
+Conventional retail bank licensees must establish and make available a testing facility, in accordance with the operational guidelines included in the Bahrain Open Banking Framework (see Section 4.1) to authorised AISPs and PISPs, companies operating in the CBB's Regulatory Sandbox as open banking service providers and AISPs/PISPs granted in-principle confirmation to proceed with the CBB's licensing process.
+No sensitive information must be shared through the testing facility.
+Licensees must display a link to the testing facility on their website.

+Conventional retail bank licensees must ensure that the dedicated interface established for the AISPs and PISPs offers the same level of availability and performance, including support, as well as the same level of contingency measures, as the interface made available to the customer for directly accessing its payment account online.